 Averse means opposing.

-A risk averse person or organization is not comfortable with digesting risks.
-They are not very creative or supportive towards risks.
-They usually try to avoid risks unless the reward to take on the risks is high enough to outweigh the aversion of the risk.
+A risk-averse person or organization is not comfortable with digesting risks; they are not very creative or supportive towards them.
+They usually try to avoid risks unless the reward to take on them is high enough to outweigh the aversion of the risk.

 Risk Seeker or Risk Taker

 Seeker means loving.

 A risk-seeking or risk-taking person or organization often sees risks as opportunities.
 They enjoy and find it challenging to deal with risks; however, sometimes this excessive optimism may lead to losses.

 As the name suggests, these people or organizations are neutral to risks.
 These people deal with risks objectively.
 They analyze with various techniques such as Expected Monetary Value (EVM), the Decision Tree Method, or any other tool, and then make an informed decision.

 These people or organizations are very comfortable with ignoring risks.
 They don’t care and never pay any attention to risks until they become an issue.

 It is the job of a project manager to understand the risk attitude of individual stakeholders and any group formed by them.
 Group mentality is different from individual mentality.
 The risk attitude of a group of stakeholders might be different from the individual’s.